Wawalag: Totems and paintings

-Sacred Sites
+Sacred sites

 Some of the locations mentioned in the story are considered ceremonial grounds while others have become sacred sites that cannot be visited.
 For example, the Mirrimina waterhole, which is where the sisters last camped before being swallowed by the serpent, can only be visited by elder clansmen.
 The Liaalaomir, Gunabibi and Ulmark dancing grounds, which according to the story were made by the impact of Yurlunggur falling sick to the ground after swallowing the sisters and their babies, are considered sacred territory where ceremonies are held.

 Modern art and representation

-In more recent years there has been a shift in the way knowledge about the story is shared, making it more accessible to people outside of the indigenous community from Arnhem land, creating a better understanding of aboriginal culture.
-There are still strong restrictions as to what type of knowledge can be shared, the design and patterns used in the artistic representation of the story require pre-existing knowledge of the context to be fully understood, this helps maintain certain aspects private.
+Since the late 1990s there has been a shift in the way knowledge about the story is shared, making it more accessible to people outside of the Indigenous community from Arnhem Land, creating a better understanding of Aboriginal culture.
+There are still strong restrictions as to what type of knowledge can be shared, and the design and patterns used in the artistic representation of the story require pre-existing knowledge of the context to be fully understood; this helps maintain certain aspects private.
 Artists will often accompany their work with a brief description of the story but will avoid going into detail to respect the parts of the story that are considered sacred.

-One of the biggest demonstrations of this movement was the exhibition The painters of the Wagilag Sisters 1937-1997, which was a collection of the work of more than 100 Aboriginal artists.
+The exhibition The Painters of the Wagilag Sisters story 1937-1997 was an exhibition of the work of more than 100 Aboriginal artists held at the National Gallery of Australia in Canberra.
+It was curated by Nigel Lendon and Tim Bonyhady.
+Artists represented in the exhibition included: